 In the discussion relating to the PEA, the Company referred to estimated Cash Operating Costs and All in Sustaining Costs, both Non-IFRS performance measures with no standardized meaning, but common in the gold mining industry.
 Cash Operating Costs reported in the PEA include mining costs, processing and water treatment costs, general and administrative costs of the mine, off-site costs, refining costs, transportation cost and royalties.
 This measure excludes non-cash costs including, but not limited to, depreciation.
 Cash Operating costs per ounce is calculated as the total cash operating costs divided by the payable gold equivalent ounces.
 All in sustaining costs ("AISC") is reflective of the expenditures that are required to produce an ounce of gold from operations.
-AISC reported in the PEA includes total cash costs, sustaining capital, capital required to expand operations and closure costs, but excludes corporate general and administrative costs and salvage.
+AISC reported in the PEA includes corporate general and administrative costs and closure costs, but excludes corporate general and administrative costs and salvage.
 AISC per ounce is calculated as AISC divided by gold equivalent ounces payable.